 OneDrive Version History restores old files

-Since version history is meant to protect your files from unwanted accidental changes and not to actually keep a record of its history.
+Since version history is meant to protect your files from unwanted accidental changes and not to keep a record of its history.
 OneDrive will keep an older version of your file only for 30 days.
 And after that, the older version will be completely removed.

 How to use Version History on OneDrive